Musings of a Cigarette Smoking Man: Plot

 The Smoking Man, armed with a sniper rifle and surveillance equipment, spies on a meeting between Fox Mulder, Dana Scully, and the Lone Gunmen.
 Frohike claims to have discovered information about the Smoking Man's mysterious past, stating that his father was an executed communist spy and that his mother died of lung cancer, causing him to be raised in various Midwest orphanages.

 The narrative changes to 1962.
 The Smoking Man is an Army captain stationed at Fort Bragg in North Carolina.
 He talks to a friend and fellow soldier, Bill Mulder, who shows him a photo of his infant son, Fox.
 The Smoking Man is summoned to attend a meeting with a general and several strange men in suits.
-The general calls the Smoking Man's father an "extraordinary man" in spite of the threat he posed to national security, and indicates that he expects the Smoking Man to inherit his father's courage to act decisively and take drastic measures in defense of his principles.
+The general calls the Smoking Man's late communist father an "extraordinary man" in spite of the threat he posed to national security, and indicates that he expects the Smoking Man to inherit his father's courage to act decisively and take drastic measures in defense of his principles.
 It is revealed that the Smoking Man was already involved in Bay of Pigs Invasion and the assassinations of Patrice Lumumba and Rafael Trujillo.
 Ostensibly for these reasons, they selected him to assassinate President John F. Kennedy.
 In November 1963, posing as a "Mr. Hunt," the Smoking Man shoots Kennedy and frames Lee Harvey Oswald.
 Afterwards, he smokes his first cigarette from a pack previously given to him by Oswald.
-The assassination is motivated by Kennedy's mishandling of the Bay of Pigs Invasion, the subsequent Cuban Missile Crisis and because he was turning away from the Cold War and seeking a negotiated peace with the Soviet Union.
+The assassination is motivated by Kennedy's "mishandling" of the Bay of Pigs Invasion, the subsequent Cuban Missile Crisis and because he was turning away from the Cold War and seeking a negotiated peace with the Soviet Union.

 Five years later, the Smoking Man writes an adventure novel using the pen name "Raul Bloodworth".
-After hearing Martin Luther King Jr. give a speech arguing that "communism is a judgement against our failure to make democracy real," the Smoking Man meets with a group of men, including J. Edgar Hoover.
+After hearing Martin Luther King Jr. give a speech arguing that "communism is a judgment against our failure to make democracy real," the Smoking Man meets with a group of men, including J. Edgar Hoover.
 These men propose various plots similar to a previous failed plot to undermine King's marriage and manipulate him into committing suicide, but the Smoking Man believes a more "intense" solution is required.
 Unlike most of the men present, the Smoking Man admires King, but believes that his opposition to the Vietnam War might convince African Americans to object to fighting, causing the United States to lose.
 He convinces the group to have King assassinated and volunteers to personally carry out the assassination.
 Shortly thereafter, a publishing company rejects his novel draft.